-A summary document detailing the implications of a Neighbourhood Plan and the progress of the Lichfield City Neighbourhood Plan is available to download.
+A summary document detailing the implications of a Neighbourhood Plan is available to download.

 The full Lichfield City Neighbourhood Plan (Referendum Version) can also be viewed and downloaded.